little-world/rust-course/projecta/03-string-interning.md

         }
     }

-    /// Intern a string and return a symbol handle pub fn intern(&mut self, s: &str) -> Symbol {
+    /// Intern a string and return a symbol handle.
+    /// Unlike *const str, Symbol is safe and detects stale references. pub fn intern(&mut self, s: &str) -> Symbol {
         // Check if string already exists
         for (index, slot) in self.slots.iter().enumerate() {